-On November 30, 2017, the Corporation completed the sale of its wholly owned subsidiary Jonview for a consideration of \$48.9 million, of which \$47.8 million was received in cash as of April 30, 2019.
-During the six-month period ended April 30, 2018, the Corporation recognized a gain on business disposal of \$31.3 million.
-Following the sale of its 35% minority interest in Ocean Hotels on October 4, 2017, the Corporation recorded a downward adjustment to the gain on business disposal of \$0.2 million during the six-month period ended April 30, 2018.
+On November 30, 2017, the Corporation completed the sale of its wholly owned subsidiary Jonview for a consideration of \$48.9 million.
+The Corporation recognized a gain on business disposal of \$31.3 million in 2018.
+Following the sale of its 35% minority interest in Ocean Hotels on October 4, 2017, the Corporation recorded a \$0.2 million downward adjustment to the gain on business disposal during the nine-month period ended July 31, 2018.